Eskimo Nebula

-The Eskimo Nebula (NGC 2392), also known as the Clown Face Nebula, Lion Nebula, or Caldwell 39, is a bipolar double-shell planetary nebula (PN).
-It was discovered by astronomer William Herschel in 1787.
+The Eskimo Nebula is a bipolar, double-shell planetary nebula (PN) in the northern constellation of Gemini.
+Alternatively, it is known as NGC 2392, Clown Face Nebula, Lion Nebula, or Caldwell 39.
+This feature was discovered by German-British astronomer William Herschel in 1787.
+NGC 2392 lies about 6,500 light-years away, and is visible with a small telescope.
 The formation resembles a person's head surrounded by a parka hood.
-It is surrounded by gas that composed the outer layers of a Sun-like star.
-The visible inner filaments are ejected by a strong wind of particles from the central star.
+It is surrounded by gas that composed the ejected outer layers of a Sun-like star.
+The visible inner filaments are ejected by a strong wind of particles from the central stellar remnant.
 The outer disk contains unusual, light-year-long filaments.

-NGC 2392 lies about 6500 light-years away, and is visible with a small telescope in the constellation of Gemini.

 At the center of NGC 2392, there is an O-type star (designated HD 59088) with a spectral type of O(H)6f.

 Historic data

 The nebula was discovered by William Herschel on January 17, 1787, in Slough, England.
 He described it as "A star 9th magnitude with a pretty bright middle, nebulosity equally dispersed all around.
 A very remarkable phenomenon."
 NGC 2392 WH IV-45 is included in the Astronomical League's Herschel 400 observing program.

 On 9 January 1982 it was occulted by the Moon during a Total Lunar Eclipse (the January 1982 lunar eclipse) over Greenland, the Arctic, the extreme northeast of North America, the northern half of Europe, North and Northeast Asia.
 This event was seen by several observers in England.
 The occultation during total eclipse will happen again during the January 2066 lunar eclipse over the northern half of Asia and the Northwest Pacific.

+A true color image of NGC 2392.